myxsan/hybrid-cnn-gru-ids/README.md

 ## Observability

 - The dashboard at http://localhost:8000/dashboard now delivers live updates via JavaScript with richer summaries (active drones, attack rate, latency).
+- Accuracy, precision, recall, FAR, and F1 score are computed on the fly whenever flows include a `true_label` (produced automatically when the dataset has the configured label column).
 - `/events` still returns the latest inference events for custom tooling.
 - `/healthz` exposes a lightweight readiness response (Kafka consumer status and buffer depth).
 - `/metrics` exports Prometheus-compatible metrics: